MayateDev/TextFileDB/README.md

 i wanted to try to make something like that but more generic, that is somewhat scaleable and reusable and has a little more functions.

-I took the Entity layout, some extension methods and the basic idea and just started from there.
+I took the entitys from his video to get started quickly, and i reused two small extension methods he wrote to get filepath from `string` and another one to load filepath to `List<string>` and then i just went bananas.

 I have learned alot watching his stuff and i want to give thanks to him for making them for us who really wants to learn C#.